mollyim/mollyim-android/README.md

 - Protects database with [passphrase encryption](https://github.com/mollyim/mollyim-android/wiki/Data-Encryption-At-Rest)
 - Locks down the app automatically after you go a certain time without unlocking your device
 - Securely shreds sensitive data from RAM
-- PIN reminders are optional
 - Logging debug messages can be disabled

-Besides that, you will find all the features of Signal on Molly with the only exception of the SMS/MMS integration, plus some minor tweaks and improvements.
+Besides that, you will find all the features of Signal plus some minor tweaks and improvements.
+The only exception is the SMS integration, that was removed for compatibility reasons.

 ## Compatibility with Signal

 Molly and Signal can be installed on the same device.
+If you need a 2nd number to chat, you can use Molly along with Signal.

-However, you cannot use your phone number on both apps at the same time.
+However, you cannot use the same phone number on both apps at the same time.
 Only the last app to register will remain active, and the other will go offline.
-To get over this, remember that you are not limited to use only your SIM card number, but also any number on you can receive SMS or phone calls at registration.
+To solve this, remember that you are not limited to use only your main phone number, but also any number on you can receive SMS or phone calls at registration.

 ## Backups

 Backups are fully compatible.
-You can restore [Signal's backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) in Molly, and the other way around.
-To do that, simply rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation:
+Signal's [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly, and the other way around.
+To do that, simply rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation.

+The path within internal storage where backups are written by Signal:
-- `Device storage/Signal/Backups/Signal-year-month-date-time.backup`
+- `Signal/Backups/Signal-year-month-date-time.backup`

+And Molly:
-- `Device storage/Molly/Backups/Molly-year-month-date-time.backup`
+- `Molly/Backups/Molly-year-month-date-time.backup`

 ## Feedback